 What Does the Cost of the Evaluation Cover?

 Based on the age of your child, the reason for referral, and the testing that needs to be completed, you will be provided with the cost of the services when you call to schedule an appointment.
 This fee will cover the following:

 Written report of the evaluation

 With your written permission, the fee also will cover the time Dr. Paull spends talking to one or two of your child’s teachers and any therapists who might be working with your child (e.g., speech language pathologist, occupational therapist, social worker, psychologist).
 In some cases, permission also may be requested to speak with one or more of your child’s medical care providers (e.g., primary care provider).

 Will My Insurance Cover the Evaluation?

 Dr. Paull is not a member of any insurance panels.
 You will be responsible for paying for the full assessment cost upon the delivery of services.
-As a courtesy to you and your family, with your permission, her office will submit the necessary paperwork to your insurance company at the completion of the evaluation.
+As a courtesy to you and your family, upon your request, she will provide you with a Superbill to submit to your insurance.
 Please note, that coverage for neuropsychological evaluations varies with the reasons for the assessment and with your plan.
-Billing codes can be provided to you in advance if you would like to contact your insurance company to obtain benefits information for out-of-network coverage for neuropsychological assessment.

 Is Dr. Paull Available to Attend School Meetings?